What is shared ownership?

 - Your monthly mortgage plus rent and service charge can work out less than renting an equivalent property on the open market

 - Instead of paying rent every month with no return, you are a homeowner and will benefit from any increase in the price of your share if you sell

 - You'll need less in savings as you'll be putting down a deposit on a share of the property, rather than the whole amount

 How do I apply for a shared ownership home?

-- Find a development you are interested in; our available properties will be advertised on our properties for sale page and with the Mayor of London's FIRST STEPS
+- Find a development you are interested in; our available properties will be advertised on our properties for sale page and with the Mayor of London's Homes for Londoners

 - Once you have found a property you are interested in, contact us to complete an application form.
 This will enable us to confirm if you are eligible for shared ownership